OscarBennich/dnd-notes/Campaign - 'Chip and The Groundbounds'/Quests/Major quests/Find evidence of collusion between The League of Miracles and The Clasp.md

 	- It is magic - *conjuration*
 	- Is it like the living mirror in Snow White?
 	- [[Dain]] makes a perception check - 21
-	- Looking closer - we see one of the pages of the book she's reading, on it we see: "The beginning of eternity, the end of time and place.
-Either side of every eve, the edge of every face."
+	- Looking closer - we see one of the pages of the book she's reading, on it we see:
+		- "*The beginning of eternity, the end of time and place.
+Either side of every eve, the edge of every face.*"
 	- It looks like the painting is following us with her eyes
 	- Dain does a INT check - Nat 20!
 		- The wording of the riddle is very specific, we need to pay attention to the words.